mantrabrain/modify-login/readme.txt

 2. Flush your permalink structure (Settings > Permalinks > Save Changes)
 3. Check for plugin conflicts by temporarily disabling other plugins
 4. Verify your .htaccess file is correctly configured
-5. Reset the login endpoint in the plugin settings
+5. Reset the login endpoint to the default "setup" in the plugin settings

 = What should I do if I forget my custom login endpoint? =

 If you forget your custom login endpoint, you have several options to regain access:

+1. **Try the default endpoint**: First, try using the default "setup" endpoint (yourdomain.com/setup) as it may still work if you haven't changed it.

-1. **Check the database**: Your login endpoint is stored in the WordPress options table.
+2. **Check the database**: Your login endpoint is stored in the WordPress options table.
 If you have database access, you can find it in the `modify_login_settings` option or `modify_login_login_endpoint` option.

-2. **Access via FTP/SFTP**: If you have FTP/SFTP access to your server, you can temporarily rename the plugin folder (from 'modify-login' to something like 'modify-login-disabled') to deactivate the plugin.
+3. **Access via FTP/SFTP**: If you have FTP/SFTP access to your server, you can temporarily rename the plugin folder (from 'modify-login' to something like 'modify-login-disabled') to deactivate the plugin.
 This will restore the default wp-login.php access.

-3. **Use WP-CLI**: If you have WP-CLI access, you can run `wp option get modify_login_settings` to view your stored settings including the endpoint.
+4. **Use WP-CLI**: If you have WP-CLI access, you can run `wp option get modify_login_settings` to view your stored settings including the endpoint.

-4. **Edit wp-config.php**: As a last resort, you can add this line to your wp-config.php file to temporarily disable all plugins:
+5. **Edit wp-config.php**: As a last resort, you can add this line to your wp-config.php file to temporarily disable all plugins:
    ```php
    define('WP_PLUGIN_DIR', '/tmp/disabled-plugins');
    ```